pradeep3sep/interviewquestion/README TypeScript.md

 ### componentpropswithoutref<elementName> in ts

-Lets say we want to use the input element as custom componet, but we want `certain props to be mandatory` and `other props to be optional`, but want `other props be standard` as per input element type not anything can be passed, also the ref should not be passed in component, then we use the componentpropswithoutref
+Lets say we want to use the input element as custom component, but we want `certain props to be mandatory` and `other props to be optional`, but want `other props be standard` as per input element type not anything can be passed, also the ref should not be passed in component, then we use the componentpropswithoutref

 ```ts
 // customInput.tsx